dipali-vasani/pokemon/README.md

 9. As we are not using any databases, you will not be able to save game in one system and replay it in other.

 10. If you want to save a game at any point of time, you can use the "Save" option from the main menu.
-You can resume, by choosing your Trainer name from the “Build/Create Trainer" option.
+You can resume, by choosing your Trainer name from the “Create a Trainer" option.
 Also, ensure, you are on same machine, as we don't have any connections database or clouds.

-11. The stages and the points configuration is placed in `application.properties` file and can be modified easily.
+11. The levels and the points configuration is placed in `application.properties` file and can be modified easily.

 ## Assumptions